sofwerx/swx-devops/README.md

 After doing this, you will get a prompt that tells you the `AWS_PROFILE`, `SWX_ENVIRONMENT`, and `DOCKER_MACHINE_NAME` variables like so:

     [sofwerx::] icbvtcmbp:swx-devops ianblenke$

+## swx

+When running under `shell.bash`, which merely sources the `.bashrc` here, your primary interation with this harness is through the `swx` command.

+Implemented as a series of bash functions, the `swx` command has _full tab completion_, which makes it easier to interact with the components in this harness.

+The `swx` command also has full usage instructions.
+Merely run the commands without arguments, and usage will be shown:

+    $ swx
+    Usage: swx {command}
+      dm          - Manage dm (docker-machines)
+      environment - Source project-lifecycle environment variables
+      gpg         - Interact with your gpg-agent
+      secrets     - Deal with secrets/ folder
+      ssh         - Attempt to ssh into a dm tf          - Run Terraform for a project-lifecycle

+This also works for subcommands.
+For example:

+    $ swx dm
+    Usage: swx dm {action}
+      ls     - List dm instances
+      env    - Source the environment to interact with a dm instance using docker import - Import a docker-machine instance into a dm

 ## Using trousseau